abermek/demo/README.md

 - Money.
 How to represent, calculate, format and serialize it.
 - Pricing.
 How to calculate the price to charge the Customer.
 - Discounts.
 How to manage discounts and seamlessly integrate them into Pricing.
-- DTO Injection.
-How to get the valid DTO as argument of your Controller Action.
 - Cooking CRUD, DTO, Pagination, etc.